 Hypopituitarism (also called pituitary insufficiency) is a rare condition in which your pituitary gland doesn't make enough of certain hormones.
+Hormones coming from the pituitary gland control the function of other glands in your body: thyroid gland, adrenal glands, ovaries, and testes.
 Your body can't work properly when important glands, such as your thyroid gland and adrenal gland, don't get the hormones they need from your pituitary gland.
-Hypopituitarism can develop very slowly, over several months or even over several years.
+Also the pituitary gland makes growth hormone that helps children grow but can also affect the well-being of adults, and anti-diuretic hormone (ADH); lack of ADH causes thirst and increased urination.
+Hypopituitarism can develop suddenly after surgery, injury or bleeding, or very slowly, over several months or even over several years.

 Hypopituitarism can be caused by:

 Symptoms can include one or more of the following:

 Your doctor will check your hormone levels with blood tests.
 You may have other tests, such as an MRI of your pituitary gland, to help find the cause of your hypopituitarism.

 Treatment of the underlying cause of hypopituitarism is important.
 Endocrine treatment includes taking the hormones you're missing, such as thyroid hormone, cortisol, testosterone in men and estrogen in women, DDAVP (synthetic ADH) and sometime sometimes growth hormone.
 Many times, hormones need to be given for life.
 If needed, your doctor also will teach you what to do when you are sick or under stress.
 If a tumor is causing your hypopituitarism, you might need surgery to remove it and/or possibly radiation therapy.
 Sometimes, surgery to remove a tumor might help improve the pituitary gland function.